Model identification for ARMA time series through convolutional neural networks: Validation results

-The results of first performance benchmarking with a set of 10,000 \acrshort{acr:tsnorm} are in Table~\ref{tbl:CompareNormalWN}.
-As expected, full evaluations by AIC and BIC selection criteria perform better than stepwise evaluations in terms of accuracy of identifications of AR and MA orders.
-The improvement in accuracy when performing full evaluations comes at a significant increase in computational costs however.
-Processing time increases from 3 hours in a stepwise BIC evaluation to 79 hours in a full BIC evaluation and from 8 hours in a stepwise AIC evaluation to 165 hours in full AIC evaluation.
-While the improvement from a stepwise to full BIC evaluation is significant, it is only marginal in the case of AIC selection criteria.
-Accuracies of classification of AR and MA orders by a full BIC evaluation are at 35.23\% and 35.58\% respectively vis-\'a-vis corresponding 23.84\% and 26.71\% by full AIC evaluation.
-Our observation of BIC selection criteria outperforming AIC selection criteria is consistent with \cite{Hannan1980} where BIC is also found to be a better criterion than AIC.
+Table~\ref{tbl:CompareNormalWN} shows results of performance benchmarking.
+As expected, full evaluations by AIC and BIC selection criteria perform better than step-wise evaluations in terms of identifying AR and MA orders accurately.
+However, the improvement in accuracy when performing full evaluations comes at a significant increase in computational cost.
+For example, in the case of time series of length 1,000, the processing time increases from 3.35 hours for BIC step-wise to 48.64 hours for BIC full search and correspondingly from 5.96 hours to 82.09 hours for AIC method.
+While the improvement from BIC step-wise to full search is significant, it is only marginal in the case of the AIC.
+The fact that BIC outperforms AIC is consistent with \cite{Hannan1980}.
+As length of time series increases, processing time goes up considerably.
+For time series of length 10,000, full evaluations by AIC and BIC methods use 405 and 337 hours respectively.
+CNN method takes only a fraction of the time to complete the evaluations at 2.35 hours.

-When we contrast accuracies of CNN architectures with full BIC evaluation in Table~\ref{tbl:CompareNormalWN}, we see that CNN architectures yield better results.
-The best performing CNN setup, \acrshort{acr:cnnnorm} (Joint), records 41.01\% and 40.00\% accuracies for identifications of AR and MA orders respectively.
-Moreover, the time taken is less than an hour.
-While \acrshort{acr:cnnnorm} (Joint) performs well in identifying individual AR and MA orders, its accuracy in identifying both orders concurrently is 20.47\%, which is marginally lower than 20.98\% by full BIC evaluation.
-A CNN architecture that is trained with \acrshort{acr:tstdist}, i.e. a different type of time series, fairs poorly however when evaluating \acrshort{acr:tsnorm} test suite, especially in terms of identification of MA orders.
-The output of \acrshort{acr:cnntdist} (Joint) is 30.91\% and 12.25\% for corresponding identifications of AR and MA orders.

-Table~\ref{tbl:CompareTDistWN} shows the second performance benchmarking with a set of 10,000 \acrshort{acr:tstdist}.
-When we examine \acrshort{acr:cnntdist}, i.e. the CNN architecture trained with time series of the same type of white noise, we see that CNN (Joint) setup perform better than CNN (Separate) setup again.
-Other observations are similar to Table~\ref{tbl:CompareNormalWN} with an exception that identification of MA orders by \acrshort{acr:cnntdist} (Joint) at 35.53\% falls short of full BIC evaluation at 38.20\%.
-One notable observation however is the performance of \acrshort{acr:cnnnorm}.
-Unlike the significant drop in accuracies when there is a mismatch of trained CNN architectures and types of time series in Table~\ref{tbl:CompareNormalWN}, \acrshort{acr:cnnnorm} (Joint) is able to evaluate \acrshort{acr:tstdist} at a comparable accuracies of 36.21\% and 34.89\% for respective identifications of AR and MA orders.